oldmoe/heistogram_sqlite/README.md

 ### heist_group_merge(column)
 Meerges all the heistograms in the column while ignoring null values

+### heist_group_percentile(column)
+This is a convenience method that allows you to directly aggregat a column and calculate a percentile.
+It is discouraged though as it is slower than actually creating the heistogram first and then passing it to the scalar `heist_precentile()` function.
+Except if you are dealing with very few rows.

 ## Running the tests
 There's a test.sql file which you can execute as follows: